matihost/monorepo/terraform/aws/aws-ecs/README.md

 - for each application it creates

-  - private ECR repository (ECR repository is represents single image)
+  - private ECR repository (ECR repository represents single image)

   - move image to ECR repository (TODO)

   - ECS service (with Fargate)

-  - ALB (TODO)
+  - internal ALB exposing ECS service

 This setup use AWS resources eligible to AWS Free Tier __only__ when possible.